-Engineering Math This course will provide a preview of Engineering Mathematics at Penn.
+ENGINEERING MATH This course will provide a preview of Engineering Mathematics at Penn.
 It is customized to interface with Penn's Engineering Calculus sequence.
 The course begins with an overview of what Mathematics is and is good for, and then will split into single-variable and multi-variable tracks depending on student backgrounds.
-Everything is designed to show how the Mathematics will be relevant to the many types of Engineering majors available at Penn.
+Everything is designed to show how the Mathematics will be relevant to the many types of Engineering majors available atPenn.
 Students will come out of the course ready for any mathematical challenges and better-informed about what Engineering at Penn means.
-ENGINEERING Engineering Mechanics This course covers classical physics as applied to the kinematics and dynamics of static and of moving bodies.
+ENGINEERING ENGINEERING PROGRAMMING The course will give students experience in designing, writing, and debugging basic programs in Java.
+Students will be introduced to the fundamentals of programming with variables, data types, control flow, and functions.
+The assignments will allow students the opportunity to solve real problems using their new skills in programming.
+ENGINEERING LAB This course is a four-week multi-disciplinary orientation in the School of Engineering and Applied Science.
+Each academic department will present an overview of the course requirements, along with careers and research opportunities.
+Each overview will be followed by a lab to reflect the academic experience of that discipline.
+The class will culminate in a final project, integrating mechanical and electrical engineering, as well as computer science.
+ENGINEERING PHYSICS This course covers classical physics as applied to the kinematics and dynamics of static and of moving bodies.
 It begins with a description of position, velocity and acceleration (kinematics), and explores how these concepts can be used to describe and understand the motion of a particle through space.
 The course then addresses the question of what causes motion (dynamics), and this leads to the concept of force.
 The connection between kinematics and dynamics is then made through Newton's three laws of motion and, specifically, through the vector equation, F = ma.
 The remainder of the course discusses various applications of these ideas.
-Engineering Lab This course is a four-week multi-disciplinary orientation in the School of Engineering and Applied Science.
-Each academic department will present an overview of the course requirements, along with careers and research opportunities.
-Each overview will be followed by a lab to reflect the academic experience of that discipline.
-The class will culminate in a final project, integrating mechanical and electrical engineering, as well as computer science.
-Programming The course will give students experience in designing, writing, and debugging basic programs in Java.
-Students will be introduced to the fundamentals of programming with variables, data types, control flow, and functions.
-The assignments will allow students the opportunity to solve real problems using their new skills in programming.

-Biology Topics covered will include cellular respiration, genetics, and molecular biology.
-This course will use lectures, class discussion of current topics, group work, practice questions, quizzes, and lab to help students understand important concepts and develop skills needed to succeed in college-level biology courses.
-ARTS & SCIENCES Political Science "Making Sense of the 2022 Midterm Elections" The upcoming midterms elections this November may prove to be some of the most consequential in the history of the United States.
+BIOLOGY the adaptation of organisms to a able to use these concepts to ex offspring sometimes look alike The transformation of energy from one form to another, the passing on of genetic information from parents to offspring and the adaptation of organisms to their environments are foundational concepts in biology.
+By the end of this course, you will be able to use these concepts to explain why a disruption in cellular respiration helps infants to keep warm, why parents and offspring sometimes look alike and sometimes don't, and why skin color varies so widely throughout the world.
+Another focus of this course is to engage you in learning strategies that will help you succeed in college-level biology.
+ARTS & SCIENCES POLITICAL SCIENCE Making Sense of the 2024 Election The upcoming general elections this November may prove to be some of the most consequential in the history of the United States.
 In this course, we are going to learn how to use political science to understand what sort of outcomes we should expect in these elections and the consequences of these outcomes for American Politics.
-Some of the topics that we will explore include voter behavior, political polling, voter disenfranchisement and electoral integrity, and policy making.
-Skills that we will work on developing include differentiating between positive and normative theories of political science, how to read and take notes about scholarly work, how to apply critical thinking and analysis skills to polling data and writing and presentational skills.
+Some of the topics that we will explore include voter behavior, political polling, voter disenfranchisement and electoral integrity, and federalism.
+Skills that we will work on developing include differentiating between positive and normative theories of political science, how to read and take notes about scholarly work, how to apply critical thinking and analysis skills to polling data, and writing and presentational skills.